ProrokWielki/py_buildsystem/README.md

 * project configuration,
 * project specific toolchain configuration.

-If your toolchain is not in the *PATH* you have to provide its path to the buildystem.
+If your toolchain is not in the *PATH* you have to provide its path to the toolchain

 ### Project configuration